cuey78/nordvpn-quick-connect/README.md

 **Gnome Shell Extension - Enhanced VPN Connectivity**

-A feature-rich GNOME Shell extension that provides superior NordVPN connectivity with enhanced country selection and quick-access functionality.
+A GNOME Shell extension that provides superior NordVPN connectivity with enhanced country selection and quick-access functionality.
 This extension addresses the limitations of the standard NordVPN tray icon by offering an intuitive dropdown menu for effortless server selection.

 ---